 It is now easier for large teams to use 3D PDF from Rhino by utilizing the new floating licenses.

-The newly added template designer enables users to create stunning templates easily to be used in 3D PDF export.
+The Template Designer enables users to create stunning templates easily to be used in 3D PDF export.
 Sample templates are included, and they can be customized in just few clicks to reflect the spirit of a product.
 To learn more about Template Designer, please click here.

 Embed 3D PDF files into HTML